477: No Such Thing As ShatGPT

 they were in town because there's a great scientist here, mathematician called Simon Singh, who is a, he wrote a book because he noticed that there was lots of mathematics inside Simpsons episodes.

 And it turns out all the head writers of The Simpsons are all math geeks.
-They all went to Harvard and they all are like, had written papers and so on.
+They all went to Harvard and they all

-I'm presuming you're not referring to the bit where Bart needs to escape a lion cage and he works out the Roman numeral for seven by adding Rocky five and Rocky 2 together.
+And so a lot of Simpsons Simpsons episodes there's hidden equations and you know Fermat's last theorem and stuff I'm presuming you're not referring to the bit where Bart needs to escape a lion cage and he works out the Roman numeral for seven by adding rocky five and rocky two together are you saying something even more complicated than that

 and a guy called ken keeler needed to have a thing where he was talking about the idea of minds being swapped into other people and how could you get the mind back into someone if the mind could only travel once it was quite a complicated thing and he he worked out by adding two extra people no matter how many people were having their brains swapped would mean that all the brains could return to the original person all the memories could go back to the original person and that was a new development in mathematics it's called the futurama theorem wow that's its own thing now.